avermeulen/avermeulen.github.io/index.md

-# thought stream

-## upcoming
+[
+{
-* MySQL Stored procedures & NodeJS
+    name : "MySQL Stored procedures & NodeJS"
+},
+{
-* Data modelling using MongoDB
+    name : "Data modelling using MongoDB"
+},
+{
-* Async flow control options for NodeJs
+    name : "Async flow control options for NodeJs"
-* Exploring Generators
+},
+{
+    name : "Exploring Generators"
+},
+{
-* To thunk or not to thunk?
+    name : "To thunk or not to thunk?"
-* ES6 explored
-* The promised land...
+},
+{
+    name : "ES6 explored"
+},
+{
+    name : "The promised land..."
+}]